ls-ramos/login-app/README.md

 - Improve mobile experience, based on my current tests on 2 different android phones and 2 different browsers it is possible to use the application in a cellphone but the experience can be improved

-- Set the jwt cookie as https-only with the server and make requests in axios using `withCredentials` flag for enhance security, for now the jwt cookie is only set with `secure` and `sameSite` flags but still accessible by `document.cookies`
+- Set the jwt cookie as https-only with the server and make requests in axios using `withCredentials` flag for enhance security, for now the jwt cookie is only set with `secure` and `sameSite` flags but still accessible with `document.cookies`

 - Improve the Snackbar component as i believe it can be better implemented to avoid future bugs

 ## Challenges of this project
-- It was my first type implementing an application almost fully with Typescript and Hooks and without the use of state management such as mobx, so it was a nice challenge to review the use of those concepts
+- It was the first time I implemented an application almost fully with Typescript and Hooks and without the use of state management such as mobx, so it was a nice challenge to review the use of those concepts

-- There was an error during deploying due packages incompatibilities that was resolved changing the script of AWS amplify to use a specific version of nodeJS
+- There was an error during the deployment due packages incompatibilities, but it was resolved by changing the script of AWS amplify to use a specific version of nodeJS

 ## Available Scripts
 In the project directory, you can run: